svaughn/IIB_TestDotNet/Readme.md

-I tried Microsoft Visual Studio 2019 when I ran IBM Broker DotNet.VSIX (see https://www.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/bc34203_.html), I recived the following error:
+I tried Microsoft Visual Studio 2019 when I ran IBM Broker DotNet.VSIX (see https://www.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/bc34203_.html), I received the following error:
 ```
 Install Failed
 The install for  'IBM Integration Templates' was not successful for all the selected products